ifaddr/ifaddr/README.rst

 .. image:: https://codecov.io/gh/pydron/ifaddr/branch/master/graph/badge.svg
   :target: https://codecov.io/gh/pydron/ifaddr

-`ifaddr` is a small Python library that allows you to find all the IP addresses of the computer.
+`ifaddr` is a small Python library that allows you to find all the Ethernet and IP addresses of the computer.
 It is tested on **Linux**, **OS X**, and **Windows**.
 Other BSD derivatives like **OpenBSD**, **FreeBSD**, and **NetBSD** should work too, but I haven't personally tested those.